vendia/live-lambda/README.md

 # live-lambda

-A powerful development CLI tool designed for AWS Lambda functions.
+A powerful development CLI tool designed for local development with AWS Lambda functions.
 Proxy your lambda function executions directly to your development environment to enable quicker iterations and hot reloading.

 ## Overview